engisalor/sketch-grammar-explorer/README.md

 **NOTE**

-SGEX `0.6.0` is a complete redesign of the package and its previous functions may be deprecated. `0.5.5` is the last version before the switch.
+SGEX `0.6.0` is a complete redesign of the package and its previous functions may become deprecated. `0.5.5` is the last version before the switch.
 Its documentation has [moved](https://github.com/engisalor/sketch-grammar-explorer/blob/main/README_deprecated.md) and import paths have changed.

 ## Setup

-Install SGEX with `pip install sgex`
+Clone SGEX or install it with `pip install sgex`

 Dependencies:
 - required: `pandas pyyaml requests requests-cache`
 - optional: `keyring openpyxl defusedxml`

-Contributors also need `pre-commit`

 ## TL;DR